bitmonky/BorgIOS/README.md

 # BorgIOS
 Borg Inertnet OS -  A peer 2 peer autonomous network operating system for distributed cloud compute

-#My Conversation With Copiolet Re BorgIOS
+#My Conversation With Copilot Re BorgIOS

 ## You
 Can you help me create a white paper for this software project "BorgIOS